styxlab/gatsby-theme-try-ghost/README.md

 ## Contributions

 PRs are welcome!
 Consider contributing to this project if you are missing feature that is also useful for others.
+Explore [this guide](https://github.com/styxlab/gatsby-theme-try-ghost/tree/master/CONTRIBUTING.md), to get some more ideas.

 # Copyright & License